 Seniors usually receive Medicare benefits, which opens the door for identity theft in the medical sector.
 Most seniors don’t check their credit as often since they have no relevant reasons to stay informed; seniors usually aren’t purchasing new homes or taking out large loans.

-Seniors should not need be expected to always carry an Original Medicare, Medicaid, or other health insurance card in your wallet.
-Making a copy of these card and removing the last 4 of your social security number will make identity theft harder for a criminal.
+Seniors should not always expect to carry an Original Medicare, Medicaid, or other health insurance card in their wallet.
+Making a copy of these cards and removing the last 4 of your social security number will make identity theft harder for a criminal.

 Leaving the original at home and only carrying the copy will mean you won’t have to worry as much if you lost your wallet or had it stolen.
 If thieves steal your wallet, they wouldn’t have access to all your necessary information.

 Most Doctors keep a copy of your Medicare, Medicaid, or other health insurance card in your file after your first visit.
 You might not need your insurance card at every appointment.
-If you are visiting a new doctor you want to remove that card from your wallet after the appointment and store it in a safe place where you live.
+If you visit a new doctor, you want to remove that card from your wallet after the appointment and store it in a safe place where you live.

-When leaving your house with important documents relating to your personal identity and financial information you need to return these items immediately back to their safe place.
+When leaving your house with important documents relating to your personal identity and financial information, you need to return these items immediately to their safe place.

-You should never carry around extra bank cards, credit cards you don’t often use, any health insurance-related card or your social security card.
+You should never carry extra bank cards, credit cards you don’t often use, any health insurance-related card, or your social security card.

 There are some documents you might need to keep stored safely.
 Documents with personally identifying or financial information need to be destroyed.

-If you need to carry a health insurance card that has your social security number on it, make a copy of the card and remove the last four digits of the SSN from the photocopy.
-If it is your initial visit you will need the original card for the health care provider to make a photocopy for their files.
+If you need to carry a health insurance card with your social security number, make a copy of the card and remove the last four digits of the SSN from the photocopy.
+If it is your initial visit, you will need the original card for the health care provider to make a photocopy for their files.

 There are simple ways people can protect their computers and Internet activities.
 The first step is to be sure you use anti-virus, anti-spyware, and firewall software to combat hacking programs designed to steal personal information.